The method of Puiseux series and invariant algebraic curves: Introduction

 \section{Introduction}

 The problem of finding invariant algebraic curves of polynomial dynamical systems in the plane has twofold interest.
-Firstly invariant algebraic curves produce in explicit form certain phase curves of related dynamical systems.
+Firstly, invariant algebraic curves produce in explicit form certain phase curves of related dynamical systems.
 In particular, algebraic limit cycles are given by ovals of invariant algebraic curves.
-Secondly the complete set of irreducible invariant algebraic curves is an important object in the study of Darboux and Liouvillian integrability of dynamical systems \cite{Singer02, Singer, Christopher02, Christopher, Llibre01, Ilyashenko, Zhang, Lei01, Llibre11}.
+By an oval of an algebraic curve we mean a connected component lying in the projective plane $\mathbb{R}P^2$ and diffeomorphic to a circle.
+Secondly, the complete set of irreducible invariant algebraic curves is a key object in the study of Darboux and Liouvillian integrability of dynamical systems \cite{Singer, Christopher02, Christopher, Ilyashenko, Zhang, Lei01}.

-Recently a novel method of finding invariant algebraic curves, which we shall call the method of Puiseux series, was introduced \cite{Demina07, Demina06}.
+Recently a novel method of finding invariant algebraic curves, which we shall call the method of Puiseux series, was introduced \cite{Demina07, Demina06, Demina12}.
 This method was used to establish the general structure of an irreducible invariant algebraic curve for any polynomial dynamical system in the plane \cite{Demina07}.
-In the present article we present a further development of the method.

-One of the novel results is an explicit expression for the cofactor related to an irreducible invariant algebraic curve.
-In addition, we derive sufficient condition for a polynomial dynamical systems in the plane to have a finite number of irreducible invariant algebraic curves.
+In this article we present a further development of the method.
+We obtain some results concerning uniqueness of invariant algebraic curves.
+We derive a sufficient condition for a polynomial dynamical systems in the plane to have a finite number of irreducible invariant algebraic curves.
+Another novel results is an explicit expression for the cofactor related to an irreducible invariant algebraic curve.
+This expression is of importance in the theory of integrability.
+Indeed, investigating the linear dependence or independence of the cofactors related to irreducible invariant algebraic curves and exponential invariants enables one to solve the problem of Darboux integrability for a given dynamical system \cite{Singer, Christopher02, Christopher, Ilyashenko, Zhang}.
+In addition, if the polynomial equal to the divergence of the vector field related to the dynamical system is added to the set of cofactors, then the Liouvillian integrability or non--integrability can be established \cite{Singer, Christopher02, Christopher, Ilyashenko, Zhang}.